 Comparisons of Budget and Actual financial information are presented only for the General Fund as required by GASB 34.
 Comparative analysis will be provided in future years when prior year information is available.

 Government-Wide Financial Highlights

-The District's financial results were largely impacted by the increase in property taxes as a result of increased assessed valuations.
-The following are some of the key highlights for the period ending June 30, 2006.
+The following are some of the key highlights for the period ending June 30, 2007.